 There are also options that can help humidify your entire home.
-At Quality Comfort, we believe the best solution to keep your air healthy and moist is a whole house humidifier.
+At Quality Comfort, we believe the best solution to keep your air healthy and moist is a whole house humidifier that is installed directly into the ductwork surrounding your furnace.
 There are numerous options available from top brands like Aprilaire and Honeywell.
 This much more long-term solution to your humidity problem will last up to 20 years.

 How a whole home humidifier is installed and how it works

 Quality Comfort (and many of our HVAC counterparts) typically installs a bypass whole home humidifier.
 This type of whole house humidifier is installed directly into your ductwork on the furnace’s cold air return duct and is connected to the hot-air supply ductwork on the other side of the furnace through a connector.
 The furnace humidifier works by using this connector to divert some of the heated air into the humidifier.
 There is an evaporator pad inside the humidifier that absorbs moisture from the heated air and returns it back into the air flowing into your home on the supply side.
 There is no manual assistance needed from you in order to make sure the humidifier is working, just adjust the humidity setting to the relative humidity you desire and the whole house humidifier does the work for you.

 When to turn on your humidifier (and how)